spxbhuhb/zakadabar-stack/core/doc/guides/browser/builtin/Modals.md

 ## Timeline

+### Changes

+* 2021.5.14
+    * Add build function to make styled modals easily.
 * 2021.5.12
     * Change opacity of overlay background from 0.2 to 0.5 to make the modal more distinct.